JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 Nobody attempted to pull Todd off of me as we both slammed into the reception counter in the hallway, but after a while I managed to shove Todd away from me.

 As he took a few steps back towards the entrance to the place, he was giddly smiling and giggling saying, “Thanks Jack!
-Thanks Jack!” repeatedly
+Thanks Jack!” repeatedly.
+Danny looked at us and said nothing as he held the door open for Todd to let him out

 ***